 Don’t be spammy

-Don’t send out loads of messages.
+Don’t send out loads of messages that could be considered spam.
 For more reasons than one, sending out too many emails is another way to get your mail thrown into the spam folder.
 You also don’t want your users unsubscribing.
-I know I hate nothing more than a website that thinks I’ll buy more products is they email me every week, or even every day.
+I know I hate nothing more than a website that thinks I’ll buy more products if they email me every week, or even every day.

 Lastly, check to see if you’re blacklisted – and if you are, request you be removed.
 All major email providers have a system where you can request to check whether you’re emails are being put into a spam folder or being blocked altogether.
 I sent a message to Yahoo a while back and you do have to wait a while for the message to reach a human and you get a response, but they do usually respond.
 Apparently Yahoo rarely outright blocks emails, but again, it’s worth checking.
 More information about Yahoo email problems.